 - Oct 28th: workshop date and winners' announcement

 We solicit paper submissions on novel approaches for visual media retrieval which leverages contextual language understanding, deep semantic image understanding with external knowledge, and multimodal user interactions.
 We also encourage interesting analytical works providing insights into negative results or papers reproducing previous published works in this area.
-Other than these, we also look forward to submissions aiming to publish new resources, knowledge-bases and data-sets that facilitate conversational search and retrieval in a domain-specific or bring out the challenges of an open-domain setting.
+In additional, we also look forward to submissions aiming to publish new resources, knowledge-bases and datasets that facilitate conversational search and retrieval in a domain-specific or bring out the challenges of an open-domain setting.

 We call for extended abstracts submissions of at most two pages.
 We encourage submission of work that has been previously published, and work in progress on relevant topics of the workshop.
 Accepted abstracts will be linked at the workshop webpage and will not appear in ICCV workshop proceedings.
-Accepted papers will be presented at the poster session and one paper will be awarded as the best paper.
-Manuscripts should follow the ICCV 2019 paper template and should be submitted through the CMT system.
+Accepted papers will be presented at the poster session and top papers will be awarded.
+Manuscripts should follow the ICCV 2019 paper template final version, and should be submitted through the CMT system.

 Paper submission Link: https://cmt3.research.microsoft.com/LINGIR2019